ElusAegis/ai-passport/README.md

 ---

-## Remote Operations
+## Remote Mode

-With the addition of remote operations, you can now interact with AI models hosted remotely (e.g., via APIs) and generate proofs of these interactions.
+With the remote mode, you can now interact with AI models hosted remotely (e.g., via APIs) and generate proofs of these interactions.
 The identity of the model is included in the proof, ensuring that the output is genuinely produced by the specified model.
+This mode is slightly less secure than the local mode as it trusts the model provider to behave correctly during the communication, however after the cnversation is finished, it no longer relies on the honesty of the model provider.

-The remote operations leverage TLSNotary to generate cryptographic proofs of interactions with AI services.
+The remote mode leverage TLSNotary to generate cryptographic proofs of interactions with AI services.
 TLSNotary allows you to prove to third parties that specific communications with an AI service occurred, without revealing the content of the communication.